-- 10. Select QDATA1 from the Name Box.
-The data in the table is automatically highlighted. - 11.
-Save the Excel file so that it can be reused in the example on editing an existing report query.
+10.Select QDATA1 from the Name Box.
+The data in the table is automatically highlighted.

+11.Save the Excel file.

 Ribbon Command Reference

 The ribbon is contextual and changes depending on the type of file that you are developing.
 This topic describes each of the available ribbons and commands for each InfoAssist+ tool.